-- Are not included as contributions for any other Federal award; and - Are necessary and reasonable for accomplishment of project or program objectives.
+- Are not paid by the Federal Government under another Federal award; - Are verifiable from the non-Federal entity's records; - Are not included as contributions for any other Federal award; and - Are necessary and reasonable for accomplishment of project or program objectives.

-Please include this information in the Budget Summary of the concept note submission, separate from the proposed budget.
+Please include this information in the indicated column in the Budget Summary of the concept note submission.